 2. Incorporate Machine Learning to Review Data

-Machine learning is one tactic retailers can use to combat fraud.
+Machine learning is one tactic retailers can use to combat fraud, especially in the eCommerce world.
 Artificial intelligence (A.I.) has the ability to review and analyze huge chunks of data (that would be too much for a manual review).

 Through their analysis, an A.I. program can detect patterns used to identify and predict fraud before it happens.